Atherton Tablelands History

 In addition to its incredible beauty, the Atherton Tablelands has a diverse and exciting history.
 The region has a strong indigenous history.
 Evoking traditional Aboriginal land use and culture is maintained to varying degrees today.

 More than a dozen Aboriginal tribes who thrived on rainforest animals, fish and lush vegetation called these mountains home.
-They were forced to retreat to make way for the region’s more recent settlers.

 Perfect conditions for farming